All Episodes

 These people have not been seen from in two weeks.

-Carrie has blown this.
+Kerry has blown this.

-They will not succeed in this, and the reason is the American people are outraged.
+And the reason is the American people are outraged.

 The American people have had it with the double standard.

-Trent Lott forced to resign after apologizing how many times for making a joke, quote unquote, about Strom Thurmond.
+Trent Lott, forced to resign after apologizing how many times for making a joke, quote unquote, about Strom Thurmond.

 The Democrats can ridicule, they can impugn, they can criticize, they can insult the men and women of the U.S. military all day long, and nothing is said by their own people or the drive-by media.